 The turnaround itself is also marked in orange.
 Now just back the way you came.

-Consider parking at the Cedar River Landing area just east of Sutliff Bridge.
+Consider parking at the Cedar River Landing area just west of Sutliff Bridge.
 That's right in the middle of the TT course, so if you flat or have a mechanical you'll never be more than 2.5 miles from your car.